amilakanishka/-jobsdata-au/README.md

 - app.py is the flask app which renders the data from the database
 - a folder templates where sit the three webpages: index.html for the home page, about.html, team.html
 - a folder static where sit: css/font/img/js/sass
+- requirements.txt with all the requirements for deployment on Heroku

 In the js folder, you will find:
 - config.js - app with passwords